jayasuryat/minesweeper-j-compose/README.md

 │   ├── model/                        # Models for cells and grid
 │   ├── state/                        # Stateful grid and utils
 │   └── util/
 │
+├── 📂 minesweeper-engine-debug/     # Module for debug utils related to minesweeper-engine │
 ├── 📂 minesweeper-ui/               # Module for all of the UI components of the mine grid │   └── composable/